Julius Randle: New Orleans Pelicans (2018–2019)

-New York Knicks (2019–present)
+New York Knicks (2019–2024)

 On July 9, 2019, Randle signed a three-year, $63 million contract with the New York Knicks.

 On February 16, 2021, Randle scored 44 points and logged a then career-high seven 3-pointers in a 123–112 win over the Atlanta Hawks.
 On February 23, Randle was named as a reserve for the 2021 NBA All-Star Game.
 On April 16, Randle tied his season high 44 points, while also recording 10 rebounds and 7 assists, to lead the Knicks to a 117–109 victory over the Dallas Mavericks.
 After the end of the regular season, Randle was named the NBA Most Improved Player, receiving 98 of 100 first place votes.
 He was also named to the All-NBA Second Team as a forward.
+Randle struggled in the playoffs shooting 29 percent from the field, while the Knicks were beaten by the Atlanta Hawks in five games in the first round of the 2021 NBA playoffs, which was seen as a disappointment and Randle received flack from many analysts and fans.

 After Randle's breakthrough season, the Knicks extended his contract on August 27, 2021, with a four-year, $117 million extension.